thuliteio/thulite.io/content/docs/recipes/pages/index.md

 ---
 title: "Pages"
-description: "Add a default page, documentation page, blog post or contributor page.
+description: "Add a default page or blog post.
 Customize the homepage and 404 page."
-lead: "Add a default page, documentation page, blog post or contributor page.
+lead: "Add a default page or blog post.
 Customize the homepage and 404 page."
 date: 2020-11-23T11:55:16+01:00
 lastmod: 2020-11-23T11:55:16+01:00
 draft: false